E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Methods

+To estimate our density ratios, we use classifier-based density ratio estimation.
+In particular, observe the following equality by Bayes' rule \citep{bickel2009, gutmann2012noise}:

-Specifically, for each time step $t$, we train a classifier, $\hat{f}_t$, which takes $\mathbf{S}_{[1:t]}$ as input and provides an estimate of $p (Y=1|\mathbf{S}_{[1:t]})$.
-We also form an estimate, $\hat{\pi}_1$, of the class probability $p(Y = 1)$.
+Thus, for each time step $t$, we train a classifier, $\hat{g}_t$, which takes $\mathbf{S}_{[1:t]}$ as input and provides an estimate of $p (Y=1|\mathbf{S}_{[1:t]})$.
+We also form an estimate, $\hat{\pi}_1$, of the class probability $p(Y = 1)$ from the calibration set.
 We plug these two estimates into Eq.~\eqref{eq:bayes} to form the following estimated density ratio at step $t$: